VicidominiLab/BrightEyes-FFS/Readme.md

 The fcs_gui module contains libraries for:

-* Storing and loading FCS/FFS analysis sessions, as used in the GUI
+* Storing and loading FCS/FFS analysis sessions, as used in the GUI (https://github.com/VicidominiLab/BrightEyes-FFS-GUI)

-The dataio module contains libraries for:
+The tools module contains libraries for:

 * Fitting various models to data (polynomial, Gaussian, power law, etc.)
 * Stokes-Einstein relation